kiskey/stremio-ai-search/README.md

 - RPDB integration gives you access to awesome posters with ratings on them

 ## Sample use cases
+Here are some examples showing how versatile this addon is.

 ### Natural Language Queries